suduaya/grand-exchange-history/README.md

 # grand-exchange-history

-Monitors Oldschool Runescape Grand Exchange recent trades towards registering item price and margins behavior.
+Monitors Oldschool Runescape Grand Exchange recent trades towards registering item's price and margin behavior.

 If you don't recognize this place, you probably won't understand the problem.